innocenzi/MojangSharp/README.md

 ## Installation

-You will need to install MojangSharp by [downloading it](https://github.com/hawezo/MojangSharp/archive/master.zip) or [installing it from NuGet](https://www.nuget.org/packages/Hawezo.MojangSharp).
+You will need to install MojangSharp by [downloading it](https://github.com/hawezo/MojangSharp/archive/master.zip) or [installing it from NuGet](https://www.nuget.org/packages/Hawezo.MojangSharp) with `MS> Install-Package Hawezo.MojangSharp`.

 ## Usage